War Child (charity)

-War Child International is a network of three independent non-governmental organisations: War Child UK, War Child Holland, and War Child Canada, each legally, operationally, and financially independent but sharing a common brand identity and mission to support children and young people affected by armed conflict and war.
-They work with parents, caregivers, community members, NGOs, governments, corporations, and other partners worldwide to ensure children have access to protection, education and psychosocial support.
-War Child has its work rooted in the United Nations Convention on the Rights of the Child.
+War Child International is an independent non-government organization founded in 1993 by film-makers Bill Leeson, David Wilson, and peace activist Willemijn Verloop.
+The organization works with parents, caregivers, community members, NGOs, governments, corporations, and other partners worldwide to ensure that children have access to protection, education and psychosocial support.
+War Child's work is rooted in the United Nations Convention on the Rights of the Child.

+The organization established War Child UK in 1994, War Child Holland in 1995, War Child Canada in 1999, and War Child Australia in 2002.

 History

-War Child was established by film-makers Bill Leeson, David Wilson, and social entrepreneur and peace activist Willemijn Verloop in response to violence and ethnic cleansing they witnessed in war-torn former Yugoslavia in 1993, in the midst of the Bosnian War.
+War Child was established by the filmmakers Bill Leeson and David Wilson and Willemijn Verloop, a social entrepreneur and peace activist, in response to violence and ethnic cleansing they witnessed in war-torn former Yugoslavia in 1993, in the midst of the Bosnian War.
 The trio were deeply shocked by the children’s experiences of conflict but were inspired by the positive impact music therapy workshops run by Music Therapy professor Nigel Osborne in air raid shelters in Mostar and Sarajevo were having on the children’s well-being.
 In 1993, the first convoy with equipment and food to run a mobile bakery travelled to former Yugoslavia.

 After leaving Bosnia, Leeson and Wilson went on to establish War Child UK in 1994 and Verloop returned to the Netherlands where she organised fundraising events in support of children in conflict zones, setting up Stichting War Child (known as War Child Holland) on 9 October 1995.
 The organisation grew rapidly and within three years was present in Sudan, Ingushetia, and Pakistan.
-The organization attributes access to businesses and ambassadors to its growth over the course of a ten-year marketing strategy.

-War Child Canada was established several years later in 1999 with an affiliated War Child USA.
-In 2002, War Child UK established War Child Australia and War Child Ireland in 2003.
-Most recently, War Child Holland set up War Child Sweden in 2016 and War Child Germany in 2019.

 War Child Holland

-See also War Child (organisatie)

-War Child Holland works on strengthening the resilience and well-being of children living with violence and armed conflict, acting in partnership with children and their communities to deliver interventions.
+War Child Holland works on strengthening the resilience and well-being of children living in war-affected countries, acting in partnership with children and their communities to deliver interventions.
 Its specific focus is providing relevant mental health and psychosocial support, protection and education, as well as rapid assistance in emergency situations.